-We use the Black-Scholes-Merton option-pricing model with the following assumptions to estimate the share-based compensation expense for the year ended December 31, 2006: 1) weighted-average risk-free interest rate of 4.8%; 2) no expected dividend payments; 3) expected holding period of 5.8 years based on the simplified method provided in Staff Accounting Bulletin No. 107 for "plain vanilla options"; 4) weighted-average volatility factor of 0.64 based on historical stock prices; and 5) an estimated forfeiture rate of 2% of options granted to management and 31% of options granted to non-management based on historical data.
+We use the Black-Scholes-Merton option-pricing model with the following assumptions to estimate the share-based compensation expense for the years ended December 31, 2007 and 2006:

+Years Ended

+Decembe er 31,

+2007 2006

+Weighted-average risk-free interest rate 3.9% 4.8%

+Expected dividend payments

+Expected holding period (years)(1) 6.1 5.8

+Weighted-average volatility factor 0.78 0.64

+Estimated forfeiture rates for options granted to management(2) 2% 2%

+Estimated forfeiture rates for options granted to non-management(2) 29% 31%

+- (1) Based on the simplified method provided in Staff Accounting Bulletin No. 107 for "plain vanilla options." - (2) Estimated forfeiture rates are based on historical data.

-The SFAS 123R share-based compensation expense recorded for awards under the stock option plans was approximately \$873,000, net of estimated forfeitures, during the year ended December 31, 2006.
-The share-based compensation expense of \$354,000 was recorded in research and development expense and \$519,000 was recorded in general and administrative expense during the twelve month period ended December 31, 2006.
+The following table summarizes the SFAS 123R share-based compensation expense recorded for awards under the stock option plans and the resulting impact on our basic and diluted loss per share for the years ended December 31, 2007 and 2006, due to the adoption of SFAS 123R:

+rears Enaea

+Decemb per 31,

+(in thousands, except per share amounts) 2007 2006

+Research and development \$ 391 \$ 354

+General and administrative 999 519

+Total share-based compensation expenses \$1,390 \$ 873

+Increase in basic and diluted net loss per share \$(0.03) \$(0.03)

 No tax benefit was recognized related to share-based compensation expense since we have incurred operating losses and we have established a full valuation allowance to offset all the potential tax benefits associated with our deferred tax assets.
-Our basic and diluted loss per share for the year ended December 31, 2006 increased by \$0.03, due to adopting SFAS 123R.

-During the year ended December 31, 2006 we granted 1,157,650 options to employees, directors and consultants to purchase common stocks.
-The following table summarizes option activity for the year ended December 31, 2006:
+During the year ended December 31, 2007 we granted 2,199,100 options to employees, directors and consultants to purchase common stocks.
+The following table summarizes option activity for the year ended December 31, 2007: